aslavchev/ecommerce-automation-framework/docs/what-we-chose-not-to-automate.md

 Prove stability and architectural discipline first, defer accessibility until targeting accessibility-focused employers

 ### Alternative Strategy
-**Available for future extension**: Documented in [extensions-roadmap.md](../docs/extensions-roadmap.md) as Phase 7
+**Available for future extension**: Can be implemented if needed
 - Can be added when applying to companies with accessibility focus
 - Foundation exists (Selenium + TestNG) for quick integration
-- Estimated effort: 4-6 hours to add when needed
+- Estimated effort: 4-6 hours to add when needed (axe-core, pa11y)

 ---